In the past, I used to believe that it was only possible to learn a language well if you could go and study abroad.

 - Become a Duolingo ambassador or event host in your city.

-- Start a blog, Facebook page, Instagram account to share your progress and ask for help and feedback with the language.
+- Start a blog, Facebook page, TikTok or Instagram account, YouTube channel, to share your progress and ask for help and feedback with the language.

 - Create a Portuguese corner at home.
 With Brazilian colors, pictures, souvenirs (or something done by you), books, etc.